EnglishAdam/audio-across-webpage-php-example/README.md

 The impetus to try this was to rethink/return-to web applications from the 'Progressive Enhancement' development position.
 SPA necessitate the use of client-side JavaScript, even if the initial webpage load is rendered on the server (SSR).
 Can I replicate feature sets with minimal JavaScript and no framework.

-This repo is structures with a lite layout system.
+This repo is structured with a lite layout system.

+You can find an online example hosted on a free Heroku dyno (You many need to wait 30secs for it to boot up) here: https://audio-across-webpage-php.herokuapp.com/

 A NodeJS/FastifyJS version of this can be found here: https://github.com/EnglishAdam/audio-across-webpage-example